jezisCoding/just-killing-monsters/README.md

 # just-killing-monsters
-A home game project aimed to train and display my programmer skills.
+A home game project aimed to train my programmer skills.
+I tried to make the code clean and readable, although the game itself is not supposed to be super entertaining :D

-For now it's basically a console application with GUI, but i am working on some simple graphics for the game too(apart from other features).
+For now it's basically a console application with some GUI, but i am working on some simple graphics for the game too.

-Executables are on my Google Drive: https://goo.gl/eB3bQJ in c++ folder, there are 2 console versions and 1 GUI version.
-They should all be executable on all desktop platforms(only tested on Windows 10 though).
-I also added some makeshift documentation.
+I also added some makeshift documentation(outdated now).
 Go to documentation/html/index.html

+Executables are on my Google Drive: https://goo.gl/eB3bQJ in c++ folder.

 This project uses GPL open source license distribution of Qt.